-Select the ‘Structure Place’ button from the Linear Draft toolbar and follow the prompts.
+Select the ‘Structure Place’ button from the Linear Draft toolbar and follow the prompt to select a marker.

-After selecting the marker point, accept the choice by right clicking the mouse button.
-A new prompt will appear asking you to select the rails.
+After selecting the marker, accept the choice by right-clicking the mouse button.
+A new prompt will be displayed asking you to select the rails.

-Left and right rail selection will define the orientation of the structure and its annotation box, therefore, the left and right rails must be chosen as if you were looking at the rails in direction of increasing chainage.
+Left and right rail selection will define the orientation of the structure and its annotation boxes.

 In the example below, the chainage is increasing from left to right.